 A smart goal is basically what the acronyms from the name suggest.
 It is specific, measurable, attainable, and relevant and time bound.
-The Smart Goal process provides a frame where you can create a long term goal and also provides a time limit for you to work on the same goal.
+The Smart Goal process provides a frame where you can create a long term goal.
+It also provides a time limit for you to work on the same goal.
 By doing this business’ are 70% more successful in achieving their goals thanks to regular check-ins, updates and group accountability.
-Below are a few smart goal examples that will help you understand the system better and perhaps enhance your business development.
+Below are a few smart goal examples that will help you understand the system better and enhance your business development.

 Smart Goal Examples